 Joella Gilmond is a native to Palm Beach County.
 She grew up in Wellington with a background in child development.
-She has over 18 years experience with children from newborn to 12 years old through her child oriented businesses.
+She has over 20 years experience with children.
 Always having a love for art and children, she created a business by putting those two together.
-Artist for a Day has been a ceramic studio in Jupiter since 2006.
-She loves working with children and wouldn't have it any other way.
-Joella owns Artist for A Day in Tequesta, Florida and is the instructor for the "Artist for A Day" summer camp 2014.
-They work with clay, mixed media, fabric design, mosaic, creative design and anything to do with ART.
+Joella owns Artist for A Day, a mobile pottery and craft studio, and is the instructor for the "Artist for A Day" summer camp.
+They work with clay, mixed media, fabric design, and anything to do with ART.
 Joella instills creative expression in all her students by giving them the foundations and encouraging them to complete their art pieces on their own.

 Bryan Goldmintz comes to the Sugar Sand Park Community Center to teach Director's Cut Film Making Programs.
 Bryan and his wife Lori began the Director’s Cut with one school serving 6 children 6 years ago to 400 schools servicing over 110,000 children recently.
 Director’s Cut is the first movie film and imaging studio dedicated to children in Canada and the United States.
 It provides the opportunity for children between the ages of 5-17 to experiment with digital film and imaging software.
 The Director’s Cut is partnered with Indigo Books and Music, Cineplex Theaters and enjoys the opportunity to present Warner Bros, Twentieth Century Fox in the classroom and in their camps.
 For additional information on the Director’s Cut, including staff profiles you may visit their website at www.thedirectorscut.ca.

-Ellen Maringione Mad Science is a leading science enrichment provider and offers Spy Camp and Camp Eureka!
+Ellen Maringione Mad Science is a leading science enrichment provider and offers summer camp programs at Sugar Sands!
 They deliver unique, hands-on science experiences for children that are as entertaining as they are educational.
-Innovative programs help kids learn about science through fun programs, preschool programs, workshops, camps, and more.
+Innovative S.T.E.M. programs help kids learn about science through fun programs, preschool programs, workshops, camps, and more.
 Mad Science encourages scientific literacy in children in an age when science is as vital as reading, writing and arithmetic and we don’t stop there.
-For over 13 years, Rich and Ellen Maringione have run our exciting program in Maine, New Hampshire and southeast Florida.
-Their approach to teaching science invites children to pursue STEM careers.
+For over 17 years, Rich and Ellen Maringione have run our exciting program in Maine, New Hampshire and Southeast Florida.
+Their approach to teaching science invites children to pursue S.T.E.M. careers.

 Stacey Stolman is an accomplished culinary educator, cookbook developer and food stylist.
 She graduated from the Culinary Institute of America.
 Her food styling and recipe development clients consist of Kraft, Nabisco, Campbell’s Soup Company, and Lipton.
-She was the recipe developer for a cookbook called “Jewish Holiday Style” and is a contributing writer for various publications including Family Fun Magazine.
+She was the recipe developer for a three cookbooks called “Jewish Holiday Style”, "Confessions of a Serial Entertainer", and "The Serial Entertainer's Passion for Parties".
+She is also a contributing writer for various publications including Family Fun Magazine.
+She has also developed recipes for two other books.
 Stacey has been working with many clients and schools in both Palm Beach and Martin Counties, along with many community organizations.
 Stacey runs the "Fun Chefs" cooking programs during the summer.

-Lucy Tamez is the Founder of “Bright & Smart, LLC.” a company dedicated to prepare children for a technological future.
-Bright & Smart offers children instruction and practice towards creating computer-programming skills, while getting them acquainted with designing and building robots in a teamwork environment carefully designed for them.
-Lucy holds a B.S. in Industrial Engineering Physics, and she has dedicated most of her professional life to middle and high school physics education.
-She has devoted her time to research, collecting data, software-licenses procurement, curriculum structure, modeling and field-testing of all the materials, techniques, and tools for this course.
-This includes materials from the MIT Media Lab, Carnegie Mellon Robotics Institute, and Tufts University.
-This will enrich and complement a better-suited program for children who are dealing with the new technology around computers and robots.
+Lucy Tamez is the Founder of “Bright & Smart, LLC” which was founded on the premise that all children deserve a STEM education, and therefore we dedicate ourselves to preparing girls and boys in our surrounding communities for a technological future.
+We offer them instruction and practice towards creating computer-programming skills while acquainting them with design and robot building skills in a teamwork environment carefully designed for them.
+Lucy Tamez holds a B.S. in Physics Engineering and has dedicated most of her professional life to middle and high school physics education.
+For five years, she was Head of the Department of Sciences while as an educator in Mexico.
+The twelve years since she founded Bright & Smart, LLC, she has devoted her time to research, data gathering, software-licenses procurement, curriculum structure, modeling and field-testing of all materials, techniques, and tools for the portfolios that now make up our courses.
+This includes materials from the MIT Media Lab, Carnegie Mellon Robotics Institute, Tufts Center for Engineering, Education, and Outreach.
+We believe that these skills, techniques, and materials, alongside our mission to bring a solid STEM education to all children, will enrich and complement a better-suited program that will allow them to able to deal with newer and ever-changing technologies.